Quansight-Labs/quansight-labs-site/posts/2022/02/making-gpus-accessible-to-pydata-ecosystem-via-array-api.md

 [NEP 47](https://numpy.org/neps/nep-0047-array-api-standard.html), "Adopting
 the array API standard", outlines a basic workflow for adopting the array API standard for array provider and consumer libraries.
-Now we will describe in detail about how we went through the process of implementing this.
+Now we will describe in detail about how we went through the process of implementing this in forks of SciPy, scikit-learn and scikit-image.

 The Array API defines a method named `__array_namespace__` which returns the array API module with all the array API functions accessible from it.